How to Get into Wharton Undergrad | The Complete Guide

 Your activities list shows the admissions committee your interests and time commitments outside the classroom.
 When you complete your list, order your activities to show which are most important to you or the ones you spent the most time doing.
 Penn wants to know how much time you spent doing each activity and your specific responsibilities.

 Be sure to list an array of activities: they could be related to school, your family, a part-time job, or summer and community experiences.
-Remember, Penn isn’t looking for anything specific: although it would help to list any activities related to business, leadership, or any initiatives you’ve taken.
+Remember, Penn isn’t looking for anything specific, although it would help to list any activities related to business, leadership, or any initiatives you’ve taken.

 Choose Your Recommenders Wisely

 You need to produce three letters of recommendation.
 For your teacher recommendation, be sure to ask an instructor in your junior or senior years who taught you a core course.
 The University of Pennsylvania says, “Consider obtaining a recommendation from a teacher in your area of academic interest.
 We don’t, however, recommend submitting letters from two teachers of the same subject area.”

 For Wharton hopefuls, this may be teachers who instructed you in math, English, business, or any other related subject area.

 Remember to give your recommenders context, including your resume, a list of your past achievements, and more background on why you want to go to Wharton.
-You should ask your recommenders to provide you letters as early as possible to give them adequate time to write one.
+You should ask your recommenders to provide you with letters as early as possible to give them adequate time to write one.

-Your recommenders should be able to speak upon your character, growth, and talents.
+Your recommenders should be able to speak about your character, growth, and talents.
 Your best recommender may not be the teachers who gave you the best grade but those who’ve seen you change, grow, and better yourself.

 Tailor Your Essay to Wharton

 Because every student must apply to the University of Pennsylvania generally, the supplemental essays are your opportunity to show why you’re a great candidate for Wharton.

 You must explain how you will explore your academic and intellectual interests at Wharton.
 To write a masterful essay, college research is your first step.
 Is there a particular course in the Wharton curriculum that inspires you?
 Are you excited to jump into one of 18 concentrations?
 Think about how the program offerings relate to your interests and how that exploration will help you achieve your goals.

 The second essay asks, “How will you explore the community at Penn?
 Consider how this community will help shape your perspective and identity, and how your identity and perspective will help shape this community.”